CSTS NYC MTA Logo

 Pipe LaGuardia at Ease 2

-New York City’s Historic Mayor Fiorello LaGuardia smokes a corn cob pipe.
+Photograph of New York City’s beloved Mayor Fiorello LaGuardia smoking a corncob pipe.

 The News Telegram (Portland, Oregon)